chouseknecht/cluster-up-role/README.md

 ### Insecure registry

 If you have not added the insecure registry option to Docker, the role will error the first time you execute it.
 It will provide a message letting you know the subnet that needs to be added.
 You'll also need to add the *openshift_hostname* value.
 By default the value is *local.openshift*.
 After making the change and restarting Docker, run the role again, and this time it will run all the way through.

+## Prerequisites

+You'll need to have the following installed:

+- Docker Engine or Docker for Mac
+- sudo access, for updating */etc/hosts*, and installing the `oc` binary to */usr/local/bin*.

+**NOTE**: If you're on a Linux platform, be sure to follow the [create a docker group](https://docs.docker.com/engine/installation/linux/centos/#/create-a-docker-group) instructions, so that you're able to run `docker` commands directly without using *sudo*.

 ## Example Playbook